 In February 2019, more than 40 school facility planners, architects, engineers, and land use planners came together to share information about school siting and facility planning, and discuss ways in which local cities and school districts are effectively coordinating to achieve common goals.

-The Task Force is intended to establish a structured dialogue between school district officials, city planners, engineers, architects, and others on topics such as school facility planning and transportation to and around schools, in order to better meet shared goals related to education, health, safety, transportation, and quality of life.
-If you would like to be added to the email listserv for the Task Force, and receive information on relevant topics, email Barb Walsh.
+The Task Force was intended to establish a structured dialogue between school district officials, city planners, engineers, architects, and others on topics such as school facility planning and transportation to and around schools, in order to better meet shared goals related to education, health, safety, transportation, and quality of life.

 - The Smart School Siting Tool, EPA (2016): This Excel-based tool is intended to help school agencies and other local governments work together to better align school siting and community planning processes, and evaluate and compare candidate sites for a new or renovated school.